Chowdhury Tanbir Ahmed Siddiky: Career

 Siddiky is the founder treasurer of the BNP and was a member of the National Standing Committee since its inception.
 He was a member of the second parliament and served as the Commerce minister in 1979–81.
 Siddiky was the president of FBCCI in 1979 and DCCI in '76–'78 and worked as director of former National Bank of Pakistan and Janata Bank.
-During the term of Military dictator Hussain Muhammad Ershad, Tanbir Siddiky was convicted of corruption by the martial law court and served 3 years of a 14-year sentence before being released during the Anti-Ershad Movement.
-In March 2009, he was expelled from the BNP for violating party discipline.
-Tanbir Siddiky had been present at a press conference where his son made allegations against the BNP Chairperson Begum Zia and other politicians.
-His son Chowdhury Irad Ahmed Siddiky was a candidate for the Mayor of Dhaka North in 2015.
-Tanbir Siddiky did not speak out against his son's actions until the next day.
+During the term of Hussain Muhammad Ershad, Siddiky was convicted of corruption by the martial law court and served 3 years of a 14-year sentence before being released during the Anti-Ershad Movement.

+In March 2009, Siddiky was expelled from the BNP for violating party discipline.
+Siddiky had been present at a press conference where his son made allegations against the BNP Chairperson Khaleda Zia and other politicians.
+His son Chowdhury Irad Ahmed Siddiky was a candidate for the Mayor of Dhaka North in 2015 and a candidate for the Member of Parliament of Gazipur-1 in 2023-24.
+Siddiky did not speak out against his son's actions until the next day.
 Tanbir Siddiky has stated that the expulsion was contrary to the party's constitution.
 He was reinstated in his previous party position in November 2018 and participated in the 2018 National Elections as the Bangladesh Nationalist Party's candidate from Gazipur-1.